milankinen/livereactload/README.md

 I did some Googling and managed to find [one similar implementation](https://github.com/gaearon/react-hot-loader) for the Webpack.
 However, I'm a very satisfied Browserify user so I wanted one for it too.
-The results of this work can be found from this repository and npm.
+The results of this work can be found in this repository and npm.

 ## What is LiveReactload

 LiveReactload is a Browserify implementation similar to [LiveReload](http://livereload.com/) but for JavaScript instead.
-Ok, LiveReload actually supports the JavaScript loading **but** it reloads the **whole page** when the changes occur.
-If you have done something with the page, then **that state is lost** and you have to do the same operations again.
+Ok, LiveReload actually supports JavaScript reloading **but** it reloads the **whole page** when the changes occur.
+If you have done something with the page, then **the state is lost** and you have to do the same operations again.

-LiveReactload solves the **state propagation problem** between JavaScript reloads.
+LiveReactload solves the **state propagation problem** over JavaScript reloads.
 It provides the following features:

-  * Automatic state propagation management for the React components as a Browserify transform
+  * Automatic state propagation management for React components as a Browserify transform
-  * Notification infrastructure for change events delegation
+  * Notification infrastructure for change event delegation
   * Automatic change event listening and bundle reloading (when the Browserify transform is enabled)
   * Custom state propagation by using **[LiveReactload API](https://github.com/milankinen/livereactload-api)**
   * Integration interfaces for build systems

-And because photo tells more than a thousand words, see the following video to see LiveReactload in action:
+And because one photo tells more than a thousand words, see the following video to see LiveReactload in action:

 [![Video](https://dl.dropbox.com/s/gcnhv4rzvhq5kaw/livereactload-preview.png)](https://vimeo.com/123513496)